 XVM failover version 2 (v2) requires that the RAID be configured in AVT mode.
-AIX also requires a SANshare license; see "Storage Partitioning and XVM Failover V2 for AIX" on page 33.
+AIX also requires a SANshare license; see "XVM Failover V2 on AIX" on page 43.

 To configure failover v2, you must create and edit the failover2.conf file.
-For more information, see the comments in the failover2.conf file on a CXFS server-capable administration node, CXFS Administration Guide for SGI InfiniteStorage, and the XVM Volume Manager Administrator's Guide.
+For more information, see the comments in the failover2.conf file on a CXFS server-capable administration node, CXFS 5 Administration Guide for SGI InfiniteStorage, and the XVM Volume Manager Administrator's Guide.